Equalities and diversity

 Data on access to services as well as take up by different protected equality groups is contained within individual service Equality Analysis (see above)

 The Council has implemented a revised Performance Management Framework.
 The overriding purpose of this framework is to ensure that there are effective arrangements in place for managing the delivery of the Council’s priorities and commitments, including its equality objectives.
 This mainstream approach to the performance management of the Council’s equality objectives helps support the embedding of equalities within the performance management framework with clear arrangements by which progress will be monitored and reported.
-Details of the approach as well as the suite of performance indicators that are used to measure progress in delivering the Council priorities and information on our performance against them can be accessed below:
+Details of the approach can be accessed below:

 The Council undertakes regular, demographically representative, resident insight surveys 3 times a year.
-The findings will be reported and made available on our website in a user friendly way and a link will be provided here shortly, the key findings are also available in the performance reports above.
+The findings will be reported and made available on our website in a user friendly way and a link will be provided here shortly, the key findings are also available in the performance reports that are published as part of the Council's Cabinet process.